 - 20-Foot Truck.
 Homes of two or three bedrooms need this size.

 - 26-Foot Truck.
 A four-bedroom home or larger needs this one.

 - Some truck rental agencies have additional sizes not listed here.

-Choosing the size of a moving truck for your needs depends on a variety of factors beyond the scope of your current home.
+Choosing the size of a moving truck for your needs depends on various factors beyond the scope of your current home.
 It helps to make a list of your biggest furniture items.
 Depending on the number you have, it may be necessary to step up to the next rental truck size.

 Your large furniture items include dressers, bed frames, sofas, sectionals, tables, and anything else that doesn’t fit into a moving box.

 Many people tend to pack less when completing a local move, which means more space is necessary to complete the work.
 You would need to step up to the next size of the truck.